Weir, Texas: History

 In the late 19th century, the communities of Weir and Townsville (or Towns Mill) grew around these early settlers.
-Churches included Baptist and Presbyterian congregations that met at the prairie springs school, as well as an African American church that met in a school near Mankins Crossing.
+Churches included Baptist and Presbyterian congregations that met at the Prairie Springs School, and an African American church met in a school near Mankins Crossing.
 Calvin Weir's daughter, Lucy, served as postmaster at the post office in Townsville, where she also ran a small store.

 The communities developed similarly until 1893, when the Georgetown and Granger Railroad came through Weir, bypassing Townsville.
 In 1903, after the Missouri, Kansas and Texas Rail-Road (MKT) bought the line, known as the Katy, most area residents moved into the town of Weir, officially established that same year.
 The Katy Lake Resort, created by MKT on the river at Towns Mill Dam, attracted tourists to the area.
 The Townsville post office moved to Weir, and with several new businesses, the town began to thrive.

-A flood in 1913 damaged the resort and several local businesses, and after a severe drought, World War I and the Great depression, Weir's population faltered but began to prosper again in the mid-20th century.
+A flood in 1913 damaged the resort and several local businesses, and after a severe drought, World War I and the Great Depression, Weir's population faltered, but began to prosper again in the mid-20th century.
 Following voter approval, Weir incorporated as a city in 1987.

 Weir currently has an active fire station and one that is owned and operated by the county.